MechanicalFerret/ScalingCantripsKM/README.md

 ## Missing Features
 - Configurable damage and on/off switches for specific Cantrips, there is just a general config for all at the moment.
-- Cantrip Expert feats from the WoTR mod
-- Scaling patch for the Virtue cantrip
 - Any fixes related to item interactions
 - A way to disable the mod for a save file and safely uninstall

-## Call of the Wild Compatibility
+## WIP: Call of the Wild Support
-Given how popular the mod is (I use it anyway) I've made sure this mod will work with the classes added by that mod.
-However if you do not use CallOfTheWild no problem, the mod is not dependant at all on it.
+While this mod does not require Call Of The Wild, a desired feature of mine is to make sure this mod is supported since its one of the most popular Kingmaker mods that adds a slew of new content.
+Currently the support for this mod mainly extends to the base classes added by it.

+If you notice a part of CallOfTheWild is not supported by this mod please feel free to check the Issues section and open an enhancement!

 ## How to Install
 - Download and install <a href="https://github.com/newman55/unity-mod-manager">Unity Mod Manager</a> with at least version 0.25.4.0